OrcaBus/service-arriba-wgts-rna-pipeline-manager/README.md

 ### Linting & Formatting

-Automated checks are enforces via pre-commit hooks, ensuring only checked code is committed.
+Automated checks are enforced via pre-commit hooks, ensuring only checked code is committed.
 For details consult the `.pre-commit-config.yaml` file.

 Manual, on-demand checking is also available via `make` targets (see below).
 For details consult the `Makefile` in the